-(If you have a username and password but cannot log in, call the state help desk at 1.800.236.5446 and press 1 for assistance)
+(If you have a username and password but cannot log in, submit a help request to PDC Help Desk)

 The Indiana Public Defender Council is a judicial branch state agency created in 1977 by IC 33-40-4.

 The membership of the Council consists of all public defenders, contractual pauper counsel, and attorneys regularly appointed to represent indigent defendants pursuant to a uniform system of periodic appointments or who are on the list of attorneys maintained by the Public Defender Commission who are qualified and willing to be appointed in a capital case.
 There are approximately 1100 Indiana attorneys who are members of the Council.

 The Council is governed by an 11-member Board of Directors.